cartesi/explorer/README.md

 ### Environment variables

-There are two files in the explorer project the`.env.development` and `.env.production`.
-They set default values e.g. config for [Unleash](https://www.getunleash.io/) that is our feature-flag provider.
+There are two files in the explorer project the`.env.development` and `.env.production` as reference.
 You can create a file called `.env.development.local` that is gitignored so you can add your secrets there.

 The next step is to create an account on [Infura](https://infura.io/) or any other node-rpc.
 Create a project so you can have access to a node-rpc endpoint.